passportxyz/passport-docs/pages/building-with-passport/model-based-detection/overview.md

 ## Next steps

 You can retrieve a model-based score with a simple API request.
+Try it out using our [API playground tool](https://api.scorer.gitcoin.co/passport/docs#/Passport%20Analysis/passport_api_get_analysis).

+One of our recomended flows is to use double verification with both the MBD API and the Stamp-based Passport API.
 We have provided a [walkthrough tutorial](tutorials/double-verification) to show you how it's done.

-You can also review the [API Reference](api-reference) to view endpoint details and an example request and response.
+Review technical details within the [API Reference](api-reference) to understand what all is available via this API.

-We've also included a page that describes the [available models and recommended score thresholds](available-models).
+Review our page that describes all [available models and recommended score thresholds](available-models).